* Factory activity slows in April, raw material costs rise

 "What's concerning is beyond this year, the momentum will slow.
 We're starting to see and what the market is starting to realize is a combination of perhaps the peak in momentum from earnings and economic perspective, combined with late-cycle rate-rising environment."

-Seven of the 11 major S&P sectors were lower, with a 1.2 percent drop in the industrial sector the biggest.
+Nine of the 11 major S&P sectors were lower, with a 1.3 percent drop in the industrial sector the biggest.

-The energy sector fell 1.1 percent following a drop of more than 1.5 percent in crude oil prices as the dollar remained near a four-month high ahead of the Federal Reserve meet.
+The energy sector fell 1.2 percent on the back of a more than 1 percent drop in crude oil prices as the dollar remained near a four-month high ahead of the Federal Reserve meet.

-The technology sector was up 0.32 percent.
-Apple was up about 1 percent ahead of its quarterly report after the bell.
+The technology sector was the lone gainer, up 0.3 percent as Apple jumped 1.5 percent ahead of its quarterly report after the bell.

-Declining issues outnumbered advancers for a 2.42-to-1 ratio on the NYSE and for a 1.96-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 2.16-to-1 ratio on the NYSE and for a 1.67-to-1 ratio on the Nasdaq.